shwfan/SGA-ACR/README.md

-# 📄 Subgoal Graph-Augmented Planning for LLM-Guided Open-World Reinforcement Learning
+# 📄 Subgoal Graph-Augmented Planning for LLM-Guided Reinforcement Learning

 The official repository of our SGA-ACR framework.